zackz/PuTTYAssist/README.md

 * Drag list items in PuTTYAssist to change sequence, put frequently used PuTTY to location 1/2/3 (ALT+1/ALT+2...)
 * Use `ALT + F1` to create new PuTTY session.
-After displayed the PuTTY Configuration windows, focus was on Saved Sessions.
-So make stored session names with different initial letters, then press the letter to quickly put focus on session.
+After displayed the PuTTY Configuration window, focus was on Saved Sessions list.
+So make stored session names with different initial letters, then press the letter to quickly locate it.
 * PuTTYAssist has a system tray
   * Reset assist dialog location
   * Hide assist dialog, same as ```CTRL + ` ```